ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/delete-items-from-original-locations.md

 ![Completed delete items job](../media/DataInvestigationsDeleteItems4.png)

+> [!NOTE]
+> You may receive a status of **Partially Successful** for the **Delete items from original locations** job.
+There are a number of situations that result in this job status.
+For more information, see the [Partially successful deletions](#partially-successful-deletions) section in this article.

 ## What happens when you delete items

 At this time, when you delete items from their original content location, the items are *soft-deleted*.
 This means that items are moved to special location and retained until the deleted item retention period expires and an item is marked for permanent deletion from Office 365.
 Soft-deleting items means that users can still recover these items until the retention period expires.
 Here are descriptions about what happens when items are soft-deleted from Exchange mailboxes and SharePoint and OneDrive for Business sites, and what users can do after items are deleted from their original locations.